RC4ML/SwCC/doc/INSTALL.md

 This document shows all of the essential software installation process on test machine. **We already install all dependencies on our artifact machines.**

+**Important: The RoCE experiments require MLNX_OFED to be installed, whereas the Soft-RoCE experiments require it to be uninstalled.
+Therefore, we strongly recommend completing all RoCE experiments before uninstalling MLNX_OFED.**

 ## 1. Install QDMA Driver:

 You should use `lspci | grep Xilinx` to find the correct device id.
 For example, if the device id is `2a:00.0`, you should replace `2a:00.0` with `1a:00.0` in the following commands.